setsuna82001/multi-terminal-launcher/README.md

         "name": "first terminal",
         "main": true, //<optional>
         "script": "script to run in terminal",
-        "cwd": "<optional> A path or Uri for the current working directory to be used for the terminal."
+        "cwd": "<optional> A path or Uri for the current working directory to be used for the terminal.", "color": "<optional> A terminal icon color.
+Refer to the URL -> https://code.visualstudio.com/api/references/theme-color#integrated-terminal-colors"
+        "icon": "<optional> A terminal icon."
       },
       {
         "name": "second terminal",
         "script": "script to run in terminal",
-        "cwd": "<optional> A path or Uri for the current working directory to be used for the terminal."
+        "cwd": "<optional> A path or Uri for the current working directory to be used for the terminal.", "color": "<optional> A terminal icon color.
+Refer to the URL -> https://code.visualstudio.com/api/references/theme-color#integrated-terminal-colors"
+        "icon": "<optional> A terminal icon."
       },
       {
         "name": "third terminal",
         "script": "script to run in terminal",
-        "cwd": "<optional> A path or Uri for the current working directory to be used for the terminal."
+        "cwd": "<optional> A path or Uri for the current working directory to be used for the terminal.", "color": "<optional> A terminal icon color.
+Refer to the URL -> https://code.visualstudio.com/api/references/theme-color#integrated-terminal-colors"
+        "icon": "<optional> A terminal icon."
       }
     ]
   },